The best aerial views of Copenhagen are reached by free elevator in the Christiansborg Palace Tower.

 Transportation to the Christiansborg Palace

+The Gammel Strand metro stop (M3 – red circle line) is just across the road and on the opposite side of the canal from the tower.
 The Christiansborg bus stop is directly in front of the tower.
-It is served by major bus services including 1A, 2A, 26, 40, 66 and 350S.
+It is served by major bus services including 2A, 23, 31, and 37.

 The Christiansborg complex is within easy walking distance from many sights in the Copenhagen old town.
-The Thorvaldsens Museum is next to the palace while the National Museum and Ny Carlsberg Glyptotek are only a block or two away.
+The Thorvaldsens Museum is next to the palace while the National Museum, Museum of Copenhagen, and Ny Carlsberg Glyptotek are only a block or two away.

 Other Viewing Points in Copenhagen